Ruby-Dragon/RustToDoList/README.md

 Note: Only Windows Terminal or a Linux terminal such as Kitty, Konsole, or Gnome Terminal will show completed tasks with a strikethrough.
 Any other console will not display anything to indicate completeness!

+It is recommended that Windows users use WSL2 to compile and run this program using Windows Terminal and set bash aliases within the WSL installation.

 ## Usage:

 	There is one list that is maintained throught usage of the program.